bdlm/errors/README.md

 ## Define error codes

 Adding support for error codes is the primary motivation behind this project.
 See [`codes.go`](https://github.com/mkenney/go-errors/blob/master/codes.go). `HTTPStatus` is optional and a convenience property that allows automation of HTTP status responses based on internal error codes.
+The `Code` definition associated with error at the top of the stack (most recent error) should be used for HTTP status output.

 ```go
 import (